 f.
 Where an agreement is required, as a result of the award of a contract by delegated authority, the Mayor and City Clerk shall execute the agreement in the name of the City.

 g.
-Where an agreement is issued, Purchasing and Supply may issue a Purchase Order or Contract Record incorporating the formal agreement.
+Where an agreement is issued, Procurement and Supply may issue a Purchase Order or Contract Record incorporating the formal agreement.

 h.
-Where an agreement is not required, Purchasing and Supply shall issue an authorized Purchase Order or Contract Record incorporating the terms and conditions relevant to the award of contract.
+Where an agreement is not required, Procurement and Supply shall issue an authorized Purchase Order or Contract Record incorporating the terms and conditions relevant to the award of contract.

 20.2 Exercise of Contract Renewal Options

 a.
-Where a contract contains an option for renewal, the Deputy City Manager may authorize Purchasing and Supply to exercise such option provided that all of the following apply:
+Where a contract contains an option for renewal, the Deputy City Manager or delegate may authorize Procurement and Supply to exercise such option, as per 8.5 b, provided that all of the following apply:

 i. the supplier’s performance in supplying the goods and/or services or construction is considered to have met the requirements of the contract;